California Institute of Technology: Alumni

 Arnold Beckman (PhD 1928) invented the pH meter and commercialized it with the founding of Beckman Instruments.
 His success with that company enabled him to provide seed funding for William Shockley (BS 1932), who had co-invented semiconductor transistors and wanted to commercialize them.
 Shockley became the founding Director of the Shockley Semiconductor Laboratory division of Beckman Instruments.
 Shockley had previously worked at Bell Labs, whose first president was another alumnus, Frank Jewett (BS 1898).
 Because his aging mother lived in Palo Alto, California, Shockley established his laboratory near her in Mountain View, California.
-Shockley was a co-recipient of the Nobel Prize in physics in 1956, but his aggressive management style and odd personality at the Shockley Lab became unbearable.
+Shockley was a co-recipient of the Nobel Prize in Physics in 1956, but his aggressive management style and odd personality at the Shockley Lab became unbearable.
 In late 1957, eight of his researchers resigned and with support from Sherman Fairchild formed Fairchild Semiconductor.
 Among the "traitorous eight" was Gordon E. Moore (PhD 1954), who later left Fairchild to co-found Intel.
 Other offspring companies of Fairchild Semiconductor include National Semiconductor and Advanced Micro Devices, which in turn spawned more technology companies in the area.
 Shockley's decision to use silicon instead of germanium as the semiconductor material, coupled with the abundance of silicon semiconductor related companies in the area, gave rise to the term "Silicon Valley" to describe that geographic region surrounding Palo Alto.

-Caltech alumni also held public offices, with Mustafa A.G.
-Abushagur (PhD 1984) the Deputy Prime Minister of Libya and Prime Minister-Elect of Libya, James Fletcher (PhD 1948) the 4th and 7th Administrator of NASA, Steven Koonin (PhD 1972) the Undersecretary of Energy for Science, and Regina Dugan (PhD 1993) the 19th director of DARPA.
+Caltech alumni also held public offices, with Mustafa A. G. Abushagur (PhD 1984) the Deputy Prime Minister of Libya and Prime Minister-Elect of Libya, James Fletcher (PhD 1948) the 4th and 7th Administrator of NASA, Steven Koonin (PhD 1972) the Undersecretary of Energy for Science, and Regina Dugan (PhD 1993) the 19th director of DARPA.
 The 20th director for DARPA, Arati Prabhakar, is also a Caltech alumna (PhD 1984) as well as Charles Elachi (Phd 1971), former director of the Jet Propulsion Lab.
 Arvind Virmani is a former Chief Economic Adviser to the Government of India.
-In 2013, President Obama announced the nomination of France Cordova (PhD 1979) as the director of the National Science Foundation and Ellen Williams (PhD 1982) as the director for ARPA-E.
+In 2013, President Barack Obama announced the nomination of France Cordova (PhD 1979) as the director of the National Science Foundation and Ellen Williams (PhD 1982) as the director for ARPA-E.